 I soon learned that my friend was making substantially more than I. I couldn’t understand why and approached the managing editor.
 “We’re grooming him for management,” the editor said.
 Still, even then, in the summer of ’72, the editor could see the disparity and realized he had been caught.
 He gave me a $25 a week raise.
 I still made less than my friend who left journalism long ago for public relations.

-I was 21 then and knew better than to ask the editor the obvious question: “Why aren’t you grooming me for management?”
+I was 21 then and did not ask the editor the obvious question: “Why aren’t you grooming me for management?”

-In 1972, Congress passed the Equal Rights Amendment that same year, but in 2018 Arkansas remains one of the states that have never ratified it and, hence, women’s rights.
+Congress passed the Equal Rights Amendment that same year, but Arkansas remains among the states that have never ratified it and, hence, women’s rights.

 So, when I watched The Post and heard Meryl Streep’s character, publisher Katherine Graham, reflect on how women knew their place in the 50s and early 60s and didn’t think twice about it, I fully understood.
-I still had and have plenty of regret and anger.
+Still I have plenty of regret and some anger to this day.

-Just as Graham is ignored in some business meetings, women today, especially those over 40, often go unnoticed, unconsidered for some assignments or positions.
+Just as Graham was ignored in some business meetings, women today, especially those over 50, often go unnoticed, unconsidered for some assignments or positions.